-Marshall’s are delighted to announce the launch of their Blended Learning Consultancy service, led by former Chair to the SDF, Nick Gallagher-Hughes.
-Nick, and his team of highly experienced consultants will offer an end-to-end facility, helping clients to develop a fully blended learning solution to their development needs.
+Marshall’s are delighted to announce the launch of their Blended Learning Consultancy service, led by David Marshall.
+David, and our team of highly experienced consultants will offer an end-to-end facility, helping clients to develop a fully blended learning solution to their development needs.

 Why Blended Learning?

 When faced with the challenge of selecting the appropriate learning intervention for your budget and learner demographics, L&D professionals are often faced with the choice between either e-learning or classroom facilitation.

 Both offer clear benefits depending upon the subject matter and preferred learning styles of your staff members.

 However sometimes to maximise learner engagement, a learning intervention requires more than just a standalone e-learning course or workshop.
 That’s where blended learning comes in.

 |Most economical cost per learner for large scale rollouts||Better for collaboration and group activities|